-After a virtual program is loaded by an interpreter into memory it can be executed by dispatching each virtual instruction body (or just body) in the order specified by the virtual program.
-This is not a typical workload because the control transfer from one body to the next is data dependent on the sequence of instructions making up the virtual program.
+After a virtual program is loaded by an interpreter into memory it can be executed by dispatch-ing each virtual instruction body (or just body) in the order specified by the virtual program.
+From the processor's point of view, this is not a typical workload because the control transfer from one body to the next is data dependent on the sequence of instructions making up the virtual program.
 This makes the dispatch branches hard for a processor to predict.
 Ertl and Gregg observed that the performance of otherwise efficient interpretation is limited by pipeline stalls and flushes due to extremely poor branch prediction [28].